Adil327/AR-Architect-Responsive/README.md

 Form tomorrow morning, I will start working on this project.

-Project will be deliver upto 10pm today.
+Project will be deliver 10pm today.